The Horizon Threshold in Cooperative Multi-Agent Reward-Free Exploration: Upper Bound

-\paragraph{Discussion.} Our algorithm is computationally efficient and operates in exactly $H$ learning phases and therefore achieves an optimal (see \Cref{sec:lower-bound} for lower bound) parallel time, by design.
+\paragraph{Discussion.} Our algorithm is computationally efficient and operates in exactly $H$ learning phases and therefore achieves an optimal (see \Cref{sec:lower-bound} for the lower bound) parallel time, by design.
 As \Cref{thm:main-result} states, we obtain the result with a polynomial number of agents, as desired.
-However, the polynomial dependence on $S$ and $H$ is higher than that of state-of-the-art single-agent reward-free algorithms, such as \cite{DBLP:conf/icml/MenardDJKLV21}, which achieves a sample complexity of $S^2 H^3 A /\epsilon^2$.
-As the focus of our paper is the tradeoff between parallel time and agent complexity, we leave this improvement for future work.
+However, while the $\epsilon$ dependency is optimal \cite{DBLP:conf/icml/JinKSY20}, the polynomial dependence on $S$ and $H$ is higher than that of state-of-the-art single-agent reward-free algorithms, such as \cite{DBLP:conf/icml/MenardDJKLV21}, which achieve a sample complexity of $S^2 H^3 A /\epsilon^2$.
+We note that it remains an open question whether such higher dependencies are an inherent cost of parallelization, or merely an artifact of our analysis.
+As the focus of our paper is the change of the learning regimes, we leave tightening these dependencies for future work.

-\section{Analysis}

-In this section, we sketch the proof of \Cref{thm:main-result}.
-For clarity of exposition, we suppress constant factors and defer formal statements and detailed definitions to the appendix.

-We begin by observing that \Cref{thm:main-result} follows directly from the next lemma, which bounds the difference in value between the true dynamics~$\realP$ and the learned dynamics~$\hP$, for any policy and reward function.
-(The lemma implied by \Cref{thm:val-diff-hp-p1,thm:val-diff-p1-p}, shown later.
-See \Cref{cor: real dynamics and estimated dynamics value functions are close}, \Cref{lemma:dynamics-val-diff-all-policy} for full statement and proof). \begin{lemma} Under the conditions of \Cref{thm:main-result}, with probability at least $1-\delta$, for every policy $\pi$ and rewards function $r$, it holds that

-\end{lemma} To establish this result, we introduce an intermediate dynamics, denoted $\tP$, which is derived from the true dynamics~$\realP$ but at each timestep $h$ restricted to the set $\tS_h$, as described below.
-We later show that, for any reward function and any policy, the value function induced by~$\tP$ is close to that induced by~$\realP$.
-Consequently, states outside this set can be safely ignored at timestep $h$, as they have a negligible contribution to the value.
+\subsection{Analysis}